 If your body is not used to consuming a high-fat diet, it could take time for your digestion to adjust.
 Digestive enzymes will help your body break down fat to ease you into the transition.

 Keto can be hard on the liver because it is primarily the liver that metabolizes fat for energy.
-For that reason, I recommend anyone following a keto diet to take Liver Support in order to optimize liver functioning.
+For that reason, I recommend anyone following a keto diet to take Liver Support in order to optimize liver function.

 This may be just the beginning of your keto diet journey.
 If that’s the case, I want to provide you with information to make the most of it!
 You can use this resource as a guide for how to follow The Myers Way® while transitioning to a keto diet.